-2 Most of Condition 1, concerning the Landscape Plan, appears to have been revised on the Special Exception Site Plan.
+1 Most of Condition 1, concerning the Landscape Plan, appears to have been revised on the Special Exception Site Plan.
 However, neither the engineer nor the landscape architect appeared and testified at the hearing, and I want to provide the Technical Staff the opportunity to review the revisions.

 - a.
 Provide the lot coverage percentage to determine conformance with allowable requirements in the One-Family Detached Residential (R-55) Zone. - b.
 Revise the Landscape Plan to demonstrate conformance to the requirements of Section 4.2 of the 2010 Prince George's County Landscape Manual along Eastern Avenue. - c.
 Revise the Landscape Plan to demonstrate conformance to the requirements of Section 4.9 of the 2010 Prince George's County Landscape Manual (Landscape Manual) per the sample schedule shown on page 100 of the Landscape Manual. - d.
-Revise Note 26 on the Special Exception Site Plan to state that the seating capacity is limited to 40 seats, unless a lower number of seats is recommended by the Fire Department. - e.
-Include a note on the Special Exception Site Plan citing the variances to Sections 27-341.02 and 27-441(e) of the Prince George's County Zoning Ordinance. - f.
+Include a note on the site plan citing the primary hours of service. - e.
+Revise Note 26 on the Special Exception Site Plan to state that the seating capacity is limited to 40 seats, unless a lower number of seats is recommended by the Fire Department. - f.
+Include a note on the Special Exception Site Plan citing the variances to Sections 27-341.02 and 27-441(e) of the Prince George's County Zoning Ordinance. - g.
 Provide a note on the Special Exception Site Plan indicating that the proposed six-foot-high solid fence will be in compliance with Section 27-420 (g) of the Prince George's County Zoning Ordinance. - (2) The revised Special Exception Site Plan and Landscape Plan shall be submitted to the Office of the Zoning Hearing Examiner for review and approval prior to the issuance of permits.

-[Note: The revised Special Exception Site Plan and Landscape Plan is Exhibit 37.]
+[Note: The revised Special Exception Site Plan and Landscape Plan is Exhibit 37 and R-21 (copy of 37).]